ts4nfdi/terminology-service-suite/README.md

 npm install @nfdi4health/semlookp-widgets
 ```

-For a list of available versions, see our [release page.](https://github.com/nfdi4health/semlookp-widgets/releases)
+For a list of available versions, see our [release page](https://github.com/nfdi4health/semlookp-widgets/releases) or the [npm repository](https://github.com/nfdi4health/semlookp-widgets/pkgs/npm/semlookp-widgets)

 ### Peer dependencies
 The library depends on some peer dependencies that must be provided.
 The dependencies are explained below: